JarryShaw/PyPCAPKit/CONTRIBUTING.md

 The Markdown files at the repository root — this one, `CODE_OF_CONDUCT.md`, `SECURITY.md`, `CHANGELOG.md` and the README — are a deliberate exception to that rule, because their consumers are GitHub's own rendering and the release body rather than Sphinx.
-The exception stops at the root: anything added under `docs/source/` is `.rst`.
+The issue and pull-request templates under `.github/` are Markdown for the same reason.
+The exception ends there: anything added under `docs/source/` is `.rst`.

 ## Coding style